 More beans, less franks.
-Freshen up your meal plan this year with a few of these delicious vegetarian camping food ideas.
+Freshen up your camp menu this year with a few of these delicious vegetarian camping food ideas!

-While many traditional camping meals can be very meat heavy, there’s a lot of compelling reasons to consider a more vegetarian approach instead.
-Below are few of the reasons why we prefer to cook vegetarian meals while camping, plus a bunch of our favorite vegetarian camping recipes.
-It’s a lot easier than you think.
+While many traditional camping meals can be very meat-heavy, there’s a lot of compelling reasons to consider a more vegetarian approach instead.
+Below are a few of the reasons why we prefer to cook vegetarian meals while camping, plus a bunch of our favorite vegetarian camping recipes.
+It’s a lot easier than you might think!

-Cheaper – Straight up, meat is expensive.
-Especially if you’re conscious about shopping for organic and humanely raised options.
+Cheaper: Meat is expensive, especially if you’re conscious about shopping for organic and humanely raised options.
 Incorporating some vegetarian meals can help lower that grocery bill before heading out to your campsite.

-Feel better – We’re no dietitians, but after a couple days of eating hamburgers and hot dogs, usually, we aren’t feeling too hot.
+Feel better: We’re no dietitians, but after a couple of days of eating hamburgers and hot dogs, usually we aren’t feeling too hot.
 Most traditional camping meals tend to be pretty heavy, which is fine for a day or two, but it can take a toll on the system after a while.
 So we like to put a vegetarian twist where we can to make our camping diet a little more sustainable.

 If you need a little inspiration on how to incorporate some vegetarian meals in your camping routine, we’ve got a few ideas to get you started.
 Check out the full list below.